ibmverse/verse-developer/_reference/reference.md

 ####Required Properties for Extensions

 * {string} `text` The text for the link
 * {string} `href` The link location.
-Containers SHOULD take care to URL encode values replaced in the href property.
+Verse will take care to URL encode values replaced in the href property.

 ####Optional Properties for Extensions

 * {string} `icon` An icon to use when rendering the link.
-Containers MAY choose to not honor this attribute for any reason, for example: if it would be inappropriate to render an icon in the location it was contributed to.
 The only value format supported for this property is a data-uri with a base64 encoded payload.
-Containers MUST validate these restrictions.
 * {string} `alt` Alt text for the link.
-* {string} `locator` A hint for container where to render the link within the UI representation of the binding object.Container MAY choose to not honor this attribute for any reason, for example: if it doesn't understand the locator value or it's inappropriate to render the action in that location.
-See Container for possible values for a locator of person object.
+* {string} `locator` A hint for container where to render the link within the UI representation of the binding object.
+Verse currently does not use the `locator` property.

 ####Example Extension